mkalinowski2/ignus-h3-templates/templates/mt_Firewalk_2.0/index.md

 	* It has same settings as Zone 1
 * Zone 1 is the big sand zone.
     * Terrain is always sand.
+    * Pandora boxes contains only 15k or 20k experience reward ord whole magic (air, earth, water, fire)
     * The following objects are banned in this zone:
         * All banks with army reward (Griffin conservatory, Red tower...)
-	* All pandora boxes except: pandora boxes with 15k or 20k experience reward, and with whole magic (air,earth,water,fire)
 	* All dwellings
 	* Dragon utopias
         * 2 Dwellings of level 6